MrPerruche/BRCI/README.md

-# Brick Rigs Creation Interface 4 (Pre-release versions)
+# Brick Rigs Creation Interface 4

 ## Slow down and read this!
 BRCI-4 is still in development.
-We do not recommend you using it yet.
+Use carefully.

 ## What is BRCI?
 Brick Rigs Creation Interface 4 is a python package written in python to create and edit creations in Brick Rigs.